MadrasGal/MadrasGal.github.io/_posts/2018-01-29-pottermore_and_my_first_cli_gem.markdown

 [News in more detail](https://drive.google.com/open?id=1VF_QIYEQzbVBY0UIS7fggCyI3HDABIwZ)

-I intend to work more on this gem to add new features - such as shopping (of Harry Potter memorabilia, of course! what did ya think, muggle!), and possibly a sorting hat too for the developer wizards and witches out there!
+I intend to work more on this gem to add new features - such as shopping (Weasley's Wizarding Wheezes anyone?), and possibly a sorting hat too for the developer wizards and witches out there!
 Stay tuned!